ndt080/awesome-frontend-interview/Javascript.md

 <details>
   <summary>Answer</summary>
+  Var has a global scope, ignoring the block one, and is subject to hoisting, which leads to a difficult controlled logic

-  Task: ReferenceError + TypeError - 12 - ReferenceError
+  <b>Task:</b> ReferenceError + TypeError - 12 - ReferenceError
 </details>

 #### 3. What types of data exist in Javascript?
 What is the difference between them?
 Which data types are primitive and which are not?